markasfour/rshell/README.md

 Rshell supports linkages of input and output redirection with piping

-Rshell supports the combination of command connectors and redirection symbols

 ##Dependencies
 The ```boost``` library is required to run the tokenizing method in Rshell